 These are commonly used adjuvant drugs:

-inflammation.
-They may be used along with other pain relievers for nerve, bone, or
+by decreasing inflammation.
+They may be used along with other pain relievers for nerve,

-spread to the bone.
-They can play a key role in relieving bone injury and pain.
+whose cancer has spread to the bone.
+They can play a key role in relieving bone injury

 Other pain control interventions